Alleged casino robber trades gunfire with police on Las Vegas strip

 He was treated and released, police said.

-The suspect was also struck in the chest and remains in critical condition.
+The suspect was also struck in the chest.
+The man, who was not identified, died a few hours later, police said.

+The casino was filled with police officers Friday night because they responded to a report of a missing child, officials briefed on the investigation told ABC News.

 There were two robberies at the Bellagio in 2017.
 In March 2017, three men in animal masks used sledgehammers to smash their way into a luxury jewelry store before at least one of those suspects was apprehended.